☎ +1 214-659-1775 Signal: +1 214-659-1775 [email protected]

 David Veksler

-Founder of WalletRecovery.info and The Bitcoin Consultancy.
-Working in Bitcoin since 2013; recovering wallets for clients since 2017 as Veksler Consulting LLC (Colorado, USA).
+Founder of WalletRecovery.info.
+Working in Bitcoin since 2013; recovering wallets for clients since 2017 through Veksler Consulting LLC (Colorado, USA).
 About David →